Skip to main content

 A newer Tribeca Greek cafe built around coffee, baked goods, and an all-day bakery counter vibe.
 Use it as a quick reset spot—grab a Greek coffee, pick one savory pastry, and don’t overcomplicate the order.

-Greek coffee, Savory phyllo pastry, Baklava-style sweets
+Must-Try Dishes: Greek coffee, Savory phyllo pastry, Baklava-style sweets

-What makes it special: A fresh Greek bakery-cafe addition to the Tribeca daytime circuit.
+What Makes it Special: A fresh Greek bakery-cafe addition to the Tribeca daytime circuit.